deliverybot/deliverybot.github.io/docs/self-hosting.md

 ---
 layout: page
-title: 2 Deployment
+title: Self Hosting
 ---

-# Deployment
+# Self Hosting

 Deliverybot can be deployed as a GitHub app on your own infrastructure.